European Federation of Organisations for Medical Physics: Associate Member Organisations

 The foundation date specifies the constitution of the earliest national organisation (separate society or division of superordinate organisation) of natural scientists or engineers working in a clinical environment which can be considered the predecessor of the NMO.
 The affiliation dates represent the earliest memberships of the current member nations (or its predecessor, e.g. Yugoslavia, Czechoslovakia) represented by a society.

-European and international matters
+European and international matters/projects

 Several projects at European level with impact on medical physics matters and legislation have been undertaken.
-EFOMP is either in the advisory panel of multiple european projects or takes part in projects as a cosortium member and endorses different projects that have an impact on and connection to medical physics profession, research, education as well as to the field of radiation protection.
+EFOMP is either in the advisory panel of multiple European projects or takes part in projects as a consortium member and endorses different projects that have an impact on and connection to medical physics profession, research, education as well as to the field of radiation protection.